yahsiuhsieh/frozen-lake/README.md

 ## Tests

-There are 3 methods you can try, namely policy iteration, value iteration, and Q learning, with corresponding file name.
+There are 3 methods you can try, namely *policy iteration*, *value iteration*, and *Q-learning*, with corresponding file name.

 ex. if you want to try policy iteration, just do
 ```